 Other oddities I’ve found is off-white paint that looks stark white.
 Or cream paint that looks positively peach.

 This is why white is the most difficult color.
-It’s highly reflective and therefore can take on seemingly bizarre characteristics which are beyond our control.
+Therefore it’s highly reflective and can take on seemingly bizarre characteristics that are beyond our control.

 And that’s the operative word.